 Site trailer space to be a minimum of 30 sq. m, complete with 4 - 50% opening windows and two lockable doors or as defined by Contract Drawings.

-Insulate building and provide heating system to maintain 22˚C inside temperature at -20˚C outside temperature.
+Insulate building and provide cooling system to maintain 20 ˚C inside during summer months and heating system to maintain 22˚C inside temperature at -20˚C outside temperature.

 Finish inside walls and ceiling with plywood, hardboard or wallboard and paint in neutral colours.
 Finish floor with 19mm thick plywood.